Sharon Rudahl: Biography

-Sharon Rudahl was born in 1947.
+Sharon Kahn Rudahl was born in 1947,the daughter of Mr and Mrs Norman Kahn.
 She grew up in Washington D.C., Virginia and Maryland and has lived in Madison, Wisconsin and San Francisco, California.
+She obtained a BFA, or Bachelor of Fine Arts, from the Cooper Union School of Arts in New York City.

-She became aware of social inequalities at an early age both through racism she observed against African Americans and the segregation she experienced growing up as a Jewish American.
+She became aware of social inequalities at an early age both through racism she observed against African Americans and the discrimination she experienced growing up as a Jewish American.
 In her teens, she began participating in civil rights marches.
 The focus of her career is social and political activism, primarily through the genre of comics.
-Early in her career, she contributed to several political publications including the underground paper Kaleidoscope, Takeover, and the San Francisco Express Times (previously named Good Times).
+Early in her career, she contributed to several political publications including the underground paper Kaleidoscope, Takeover, and the San Francisco Express Times (later renamed Good Times).
 She was also the art editor at Takeover during the 1970's.

+In 1969, Olympia Press published her novel Acid Temple Ball, written under the pseudonym of Mary Sativa.
+An erotic novel that included descriptions of a young woman's sexual experiences under the influence of psychedelic drugs, it has received accolades but has long been out of print.

 In the early 1970's, Rudahl was one of the founders of the feminist wing of the underground comix movement.
 In response to the boy's club nature of the underground comix scene of the early 1970's, she joined the woman's collective that founded Wimmen's Comix, the first ongoing publication drawn exclusively by women.
 During the underground comix era, her work was featured in Anarchy Comix, Comix Book (Marvel), Wimmen’s Comix, Tits & Clits Comix, and Rip Off Comix.

-In 1980, Rudahl wrote her first comic book, Adventures of Crystal Night, which was later reprinted in Art in Time (2010).
+In 1980, Rudahl wrote her first full-length comic book, Adventures of Crystal Night, first published by Kitchen Sink Press and later reprinted in the anthology Art in Time (2010).

 She has written and illustrated two graphic novel biographies, both featuring political activists.
 The first, A Dangerous Woman: The Graphic Biography of Emma Goldman (2007), explores the life of anarchist political activist and writer Emma Goldman.
 The second, Ballad of an American: A Graphic Biography of Paul Robeson (2020), is about the life of black activist Paul Robeson.

 Rudahl has also contributed to several non-fiction graphic anthologies edited by Paul Buhle, including Wobblies!: A Graphic History of the Industrial Workers of the World (co-edited by Nicole Schulman, 2005), Studs Terkel’s Working: A Graphic Adaptation (adapted by Harvey Pekar, edited by Buhle, 2009), Robin Hood: People's Outlaw and Forest Hero, A Graphic Guide (2011), Yiddishkeit: Jewish Vernacular and the New Land (co-edited with Harvey Pekar, 2011) and Bohemians: A Graphic History (co-edited by David Berger, 2014).

-“I made the invaluable discovery that anyone can be powerful if they are indifferent to consequences.”